Warrior Games: 2022

 The Army hosted the games for the second time in 2022 following a breakdown due to the COVID-19 pandemic.
-The event was held at the ESPN Wide World of Sports Complex Walt Disney World, Florida with nearly 300 athletes attending.
+The event was held at the ESPN Wide World of Sports Complex Walt Disney World, Florida, with nearly 300 athletes attending.
 The Canadian Armed Forces participated for the second time, following a training camp in Edmonton from July 11 to 15.
 The Armed Forces of Ukraine participated for the first time, after a month-long training program in the United Kingdom at RAF Brize Norton before traveling to the games.
 The Ukraine team won a number of medals at the games.

+2023

+The Warrior Games Challenge was hosted by the Army on Naval Station North Island in San Diego.

+2024

+For the 2024 Department of Defense Warrior Games, the U.S. Army Training & Doctrine Command hosted the event.
+The ESPN Wide World of Sports Complex at Walt Disney World Resort in Florida was the venue,returning to the same spot where it was held in 2022.
+Athletes participate to help them with their recovery, recovering from illness, wounds, or injuries, with more than 200 of them who participated in the adaptive sports at the 2024 games.
+The military teams that were represented at the games were the United States Navy, Marine Corps, Army, Special Operations Command, and Air Force, along with Australia’s Defence Force.

 Family Program

 The Warrior Games Family Program, led by the Fisher House Foundation, has supported the athletes and their families since 2012.

 Sports

 In 2015 and 2016, the eight sports included were: